- Home/

 A dog observing the outside world through a window (Source: iStock)

-Usually, a shorter service duration translates to a lower cost of dog sitting.
-This means you should expect the cost of dog sitting overnight to be greater than the price of pet sitting for a few hours.
-Moreover, dog sitting prices per day should be significantly lower than the average cost of dog sitting for a week.
+Often, a shorter service duration translates to a lower cost of dog sitting.
+This means the cost of dog sitting overnight tends to be greater than the price of pet sitting for a few hours.
+Plus, dog sitting prices per day should be significantly lower than the average cost of dog sitting for a week.

 Dog size and breed